Bodily Injury Liability Insurance: What It Is And What It Covers

 If you are at fault for an accident that injures someone else, bodily injury liability coverage may help pay for the following three types of costs:

-- Compensation for lost wages and income: Say you hit another car, and the driver is seriously injured and needs to attend months of physical therapy.
-Or, perhaps the person you injured loses income or wages because he cannot work or perform the normal functions of his job.
+If you hit another car and the other driver is injured, they may need to attend months of physical therapy as part of the recovery process.
+Or, perhaps the person who was injured in the accident loses income or wages because he cannot work or perform the normal functions of his job.
 Bodily injury liability coverage in your car insurance policy may help pay their compensation in this case.
 Your state's laws may place limits on the amount of compensation the injured person can receive for lost income.

 Who Does Bodily Injury Liability Cover?

-Bodily injury liability insurance helps pay the costs described above for another person or people that you injure with your car.
-This may include a driver in another car, pedestrians or unrelated passengers in your own car.
+Bodily injury liability insurance helps pay the costs described above for another person or people that are injured in a car accident where you're found liable.
+This may include a driver or passengers in another car, pedestrians or unrelated passengers in your own car.
 This coverage does not pay for you or your family's medical expenses or lost income if you cause the car accident.
-But, it may help pay for your legal expenses if you're taken to court over an accident you caused.
+But, it may help pay for your legal expenses if you're taken to court over an accident you caused

 Bodily Injury Liability Coverage Limits